84adam/python3-nlp/README.md

-# Build a Search Engine with `gensim` using Latent Dirichlet Allocation-based Topic Modeling
+# Build a Search Engine with `gensim` using Topic Modeling: Latent Dirichlet Allocation and Latent Semantic Indexing

 SEE: https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation